Naoomal Jeoomal

 Naoomal Jeoomal Makhija (17 April 1904 – 28 July 1980) was an Indian cricketer, who was India's first opening batsman in Test cricket.

 Early life

 He was born on 17 April 1904, in Karachi, Sindh.

 He was the son of head clerk of a private company.
-He was a matriculation.
+He was a matriculate.
 He made his First-Class debut against Arthur Gilligan's MCC in 1926-27 for Hindus and The Rest at Karachi, scoring 16.

 Career

 Naoomal Jeoomal scored 33 and 25 opening India's innings in their first ever Test at Lord's in 1932.
 He also shared stands of 39 and 41 with his opening partner Janardan Navle in the two innings.
 Naoomal was a diminutive, defensive batsman whose strong point was the cut.
 He made 1,297 runs in the tour, playing in all the 26 first class matches, a decent performance considering that he had played only on matting wickets till then.
 Wisden even commented on Jeoomal's fielding abilities.

 When England returned the visit in 1933–34, Jeoomal missed the first Test.
 He scored 2 and 43 at Calcutta, but in Madras, he was hit on the face by Nobby Clark.
 The ball left a half-inch cut across the left eye.
 The injury ended his innings and he did not play another Test.
 In his first match in the Ranji Trophy, for Sind against Western India in 1934–35, he scored 63 and 53, despite being hit by Amar Singh and Ladha Ramji, and took 5/78 and 3/52 in bowling.
 He played in the Sind Pentangular matches from 1922 till 1946, scoring 1,993 runs (average 47) with six hundreds.

 His highest score in first-class cricket was a 203* scored in four and a half hours for Sind against Nawanagar in 1938–39.
 The Sind total of 326 was at the time the second lowest completed first class innings to include a double hundred.